THE ROSARY - A PROFANE VANITY BORNE OF INSTRUCTIONAL ERROR

 The Lord's Prayer brings out important elements of proper prayer when communicating with Yahweh, the Father, but there is much more to Yeshua's instruction on the matter of prayer than just the Lord's Prayer.
 And as for God's name, yes, He has a Name, though Yeshua normally referred to Him as 'Father', because Yeshua always presented himself as subordinate.
 God's Holy Name is Yahweh.
 His name isn’t God, Lord, Ba’al, Amen Ra, Osiris, Isis, Zeus, Jupiter, Jesus, Jehovah, Apollo, Allah, Shiva, Buddha, or Satan.
 God has a name.
 It's Yahweh, and now you know it.

 The Catholic Rosary has 150 beads, corresponding to the 150 psalms.
 They teach that the practice originated with monastic monks, who would pray (recite) the 150 psalms each day as a devotional meditative dialogue on the mystery of Christ.
-The laity began to imitate this practice, but most (including the monks) were illiterate, and did not know or could not memorize the psalms, so they substituted the simpler recitations.
+The laity began to imitate this practice, but most (including the monks) were illiterate, and did not know or could not memorize the psalms, so they wound up substituting the simpler recitations.
 The Hail Mary (Ave Maria), and the Our Father.
 This, simplification then, is called the 'Marian Psalter'.

 It is also said that the use of knotted prayer ropes in Christianity, as a precursor to beads, goes back to the desert Fathers in the 3rd and early 4th centuries, where they possibly may have been influenced by accounts of Hindu monks.
 These knotted counting devices were used for prayers such as the 'Jesus prayer' in Christian monasticism.
 The Jesus prayer is a short formulaic prayer still esteemed and used within the Eastern Orthodox churches: "Lord Jesus Christ, Son of God, have mercy on me, a sinner."
 A nice, brief little prayer, but in being repeated over and over in a mechanical fashion, one might fear the power of heartfelt sincerity would come across like a dead duck.